-- (a) This rule applies to an applicant who is the spouse of a person serving on active duty as a member of the armed forces of the United States. - (b) The Commission may issue a certification, registration, or license to an applicant described under (a) who: - (1) Holds a current certification, registration, or license issued by another state that has requirements that are substantially equivalent to the requirements for the certification, registration, or license; or - (2) Within the five years preceding the application date, held a certification, registration, or license in this State that expired while the applicant lived in another state for at least six months. - (c) The Commission may allow an applicant who meets the requirements of (b) to demonstrate competency by alternative methods or credentials in order to meet the requirements for obtaining a particular certification, registration, or license issued by the Commission.
-For purposes of this Section, the standard methods of demonstrating competency are the specific exam, education, and experience required to obtain a particular certification, registration, or license. - (d) In lieu of the standard methods of demonstrating competency for a particular certification, registration, or license and based on the applicant's circumstances, the alternative methods for demonstrating competency may include any combination of the following as determined by the Commission: - (1) Education; - (2) Continuing education; - (3) Examinations (written or skills); - (4) Letters of good standing; - (5) Letters of recommendation; - (6) Work experience; or - (7) Other methods or credentials required by the Commission. - (e) The applicant described under (b) must:
+(a) This rule applies to an applicant who is the spouse of a person serving on active duty as a member of the armed forces of the United States.

+- (b) The Commission may issue a certification, registration, or license to an applicant described under (a) who: - (1) holds a current certification, registration, or license issued by another state that has requirements that are substantially equivalent to the requirements for the certification, registration, or license; or - (2) within the five years preceding the application date, held a certification, registration, or license in this State that expired while the applicant lived in another state for at least six months. - (c) The Commission may allow an applicant who meets the requirements of (b) to demonstrate competency by alternative methods or credentials in order to meet the requirements for obtaining a particular certification, registration, or license issued by the Commission.
+For purposes of this Section, the standard methods of demonstrating competency are the specific exam, education, and experience required to obtain a particular certification, registration, or license. - (d) In lieu of the standard methods of demonstrating competency for a particular certification, registration, or license and based on the applicant's circumstances, the alternative methods for demonstrating competency may include any combination of the following as determined by the Commission: - (1) education; - (2) continuing education; - (3) examinations (written or skills); - (4) letters of good standing; - (5) letters of recommendation; - (6) work experience; or - (7) other methods or credentials required by the Commission. - (e) The applicant must: - (1) submit an application and proof of the requirements under this rule and for that particular certification, registration, or license on a form and in a manner prescribed by the Commission; and

-- (1) submit an application and proof of the requirements under this rule and for that particular certification, registration, or license on a form and in a manner prescribed by the Commission; - (2) submit the applicable fees required for that particular certification, registration, or license; and - (3) be subject to the same criminal history background check required of the persons applying for that particular certification, registration, or license. - (f) The Director may issue a license by endorsement under this rule to an applicant who meets the requirements of (b) under in the same manner set forth in Section 51.404 of the Occupations Code.
+- (2) be subject to the same criminal history background check required of the persons applying for that particular certification, registration, or license. - (f) A person who applies for a certification, registration, or license under this rule is exempt from paying an application fee. - (g) The Director may issue a license by endorsement under this rule to an applicant who meets the requirements of (b) in the same manner set forth in Section 51.404 of the Occupations Code.